sporto/elm-tutorial/delete/getting_confirmation.md

 ## Index.js

-In the JavaScript side we need to send a message upon confirmation to this port:
+In the JavaScript side we need to send a message upon confirmation to the `getDeleteConfirmation` port:

 ```elm
 var app = Elm.embed(Elm.Main, mountNode, {getDeleteConfirmation: 0});